-Registration with the Data module is automatic if you add an appliance to the TRITON console from the Email module interface.
-Otherwise you need to manually register with the Data module through Settings > General > Data Loss Protection.
+Registration with the Data module is automatic if you add an appliance to the Forcepoint Security Manager from the Email module interface.
+Otherwise you need to manually register with the Data module through Settings > General > Data Loss Prevention.
 For more information about Data module registration, see Registering the Email DLP Module.